Axiom schema of predicative separation

-In axiomatic set theory, the axiom schema of predicative separation, or of restricted, or Δ_{0} separation, is a schema of axioms which is a restriction of the usual axiom schema of separation in Zermelo–Fraenkel set theory.
+In axiomatic set theory, the axiom schema of predicative separation, or of restricted, or Δ_{0} separation, is a schema of axioms that is a restriction of the usual axiom schema of separation in Zermelo–Fraenkel set theory.

 This name Δ_{0} stems from the Lévy hierarchy, in analogy with the arithmetic hierarchy.

 Statement

 The axiom asserts only the existence of a subset of a set if that subset can be defined without reference to the entire universe of sets.

 The formal statement of this is the same as full separation schema, but with a restriction on the formulas that may be used: